 Finally, one could hardly ask for a richer distillation of our theme than is found in the magnificent fresco cycle of the End Times, Last Things, and Last Judgment in the right transept of the Duomo.
 The San Brizio Chapel provides a point of reference both for the classical sources and for three stages of Christian response to the classical heritage: the Late Antique of St. Augustine and the other Doctors of the Church, the Medieval of Dante and Thomas Aquinas, and the Christian Humanism of the Renaissance.

 Begun by the Dominican painter Fra Angelico, the frescoes were completed by Luca Signorelli in the early 1500s.
 In the decorative lower zone, Signorelli painted fictive windows framing great figures of classical thought and literature, including Virgil and Ovid.
 Around these portraits are scenes from their writings, deemed by Signorelli and his humanist advisors as suggestive parallels foreshadowing the scenes of Christian eschatology unfolding in the enormous murals above them.
 Dante—the poet who most astutely incorporated the classical heritage into an epic that reinterprets the Homeric and Virgilian “homecoming” stories in Christian terms—is welcomed into their company.

-Monday, July 31 Trip to Monte Oliveto, Siena, and Pienza
+Tuesday, June 25 Excursion to Monte Oliveto, Siena, Pienza

 For those days of topic-and-classroom focus, this is our basic rhythm (with approximate times):